tud-cor-sr/ros2-elastica/README.md

     ros2 topic list
 ```

-**If one want to run the scripts from their local system instead of on a docker container, kindly run the following scripts which are provided by Pyelastica by default:**
+**If one wants to run the scripts from their local system without a ros interface, kindly run the following scripts which are provided by Pyelastica by default:**

 *Continuum Flagella Case*
 ```